loiccoyle/blm_header/README.md

   -v, --verbose         Verbosity, -v for INFO level, -vv for DEBUG level.
                         (default: 0)
   -o OUTPUT, --output OUTPUT
                         File in which to write the header.
-The placeholder the "{t}" placeholder will be replaced with the requested time. (default: stdout)
+The placeholder "{t}" will be replaced with the requested time.
+						(default: stdout)
 ```